-PHOENIX — Governor Doug Ducey today announced Arizona is once again recognizing Human Trafficking Prevention Month by lighting the State Capitol Dome blue every evening through January 31.
+PHOENIX – Governor Doug Ducey today announced Arizona will recognize Human Trafficking Prevention Month by lighting the State Capitol Dome blue every evening through January 31.

 Learn more about the Arizona Human Trafficking Council HERE.